-a professor or instructor at a recognized public post secondary institution; a full-time administrative or professional staff member of a recognized public or private post-secondary institution; a full-time administrative or professional staff member of a public library or a library in a public school; a full-time administrative or faculty staff member of a public or private elementary or secondary school; a full-time human resources professional who works in a dedicated HR department; a ranking officer in the Armed Forces; an official at an embassy or consulate office.
+a professor or instructor at a recognized public or private post-secondary institution; an administrative or professional staff member of a recognized public or private post-secondary institution; an administrative or professional staff member of a public library or a library in a public or post-secondary school; an administrative or faculty staff member of a public or private elementary or secondary school; a ranking officer in the Armed Forces; an official at an embassy or consulate office.

-A proposed invigilator may not be a friend, neighbour, coworker, supervisor, family member, or relative of the student, and may not live at the same address as the student.
+A proposed invigilator may not be a friend, neighbour, co-worker, supervisor, family member, or relative of the student, and may not live at the same address as the student.
 Exceptions may be considered for students who live in remote communities and who do not have access to one of the individuals from the above categories within a 100 km radius of the student's residence.
 The Office of the Registrar must be confident that the individual selected will ensure that the examination invigilation guidelines will be followed and that there is no conflict of interest between the approved invigilator and student.

-AU students are not permitted to act as invigilators for other AU students without the written permission of the Manager of Examination Services.
-Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by the Manager of Examination Services.
+AU students are not permitted to act as invigilators for other AU students without the written permission of the Coordinator of Enrolment, Records, and Examination Services.
+Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by the Coordinator of Enrolment, Records, and Examination Services.